Great Unconformity: Powell's Unconformity, Grand Canyon

 Powell's Unconformity viewed from Lipan Point on the South Rim.
 Rocks of the Unkar Group of the Grand Canyon Supergroup are truncated at the base of the Tonto Group.

-Powell's Unconformity seen from Hopi Point on the South Rim.
+The Great Unconformity seen from Hopi Point on the South Rim.
 Steeply foliated and veined schists of the Vishnu Basement Rocks truncated at the base of the Tonto Group.

-The Great Unconformity of Powell in the Grand Canyon is a regional unconformity that separates the Tonto Group from the underlying faulted-and-tilted sedimentary rocks of the Grand Canyon Supergroup and vertically foliated metamorphic and igneous rocks of the Vishnu Basement Rocks.
+The Great Unconformity in the Grand Canyon is a regional unconformity that separates the Tonto Group from the underlying faulted-and-tilted sedimentary rocks of the Grand Canyon Supergroup and vertically foliated metamorphic and igneous rocks of the Vishnu Basement Rocks.
 The unconformity between the Tonto Group and the Vishnu Basement Rocks is a nonconformity.
 The break between the Tonto Group and the Grand Canyon Supergroup is an angular unconformity.

-Powell's Great Unconformity is part of a continent-wide unconformity that extends across Laurentia, the ancient core of North America.
+The Great Unconformity is part of a continent-wide unconformity that extends across Laurentia, the ancient core of North America.
 It was first recognized twelve years before Powell's expedition by John Newberry in New Mexico, during the Ives expedition of 1857–1858.
 However, the disruption of the American Civil War kept Newberry's work from becoming widely known.
 This Great Unconformity marks the progressive submergence of this landmass by a shallow cratonic sea and its burial by shallow marine sediments of the Cambrian–Early-Ordovician Sauk sequence.
 The submergence of Laurentia ended a lengthy period of widespread continental denudation that exhumed and deeply eroded Precambrian rocks and exposed them to extensive physical and chemical weathering at the Earth's surface.
-As a result, Powell's Great Unconformity is unusual in its geographic extent and its stratigraphic significance.
+As a result, the Great Unconformity is unusual in its geographic extent and its stratigraphic significance.

-The length of time represented by Powell's Great Unconformity varies along its length.
+The length of time represented by the Great Unconformity varies along its length.
 Within the Grand Canyon, the Great Unconformity represents a period of about 175 million years between the Tonto Group and the youngest subdivision, the Sixtymile Formation, of the Grand Canyon Supergroup.
 At the base of the Grand Canyon Supergroup, where it truncates the Bass Formation, the period of time represented by this angular unconformity increases to about 725 million years.
 Where the Tonto Group overlies the Vishnu Basement Rocks, the Great Unconformity represents a period as much as 1.2–1.6 billion years.
 (See also geological timescale.)